See What Users Actually Do Inside Your Product

 Average Session Duration

-Measure how long users spend inside your product.
-Session duration helps indicate engagement quality and whether users are quickly finding value or struggling to complete tasks.
+Track the time users spend within your product.
+This metric reveals engagement quality and whether users are efficiently finding value or facing challenges.

 Bounce Rate Trends